-Below are stories from our scribe family about notable shifts or experiences they had.
-Hopefully these will provide a small window into the impact that we have and the experience our team gains.
+Below are stories from our scribe family about notable shifts or experiences they've had.
+These provide a small window into the impact that we have and the experience our team gains.

 For the past eight years, I have known that my ultimate goal is a career in the medical field.
 It wasn’t until I became a scribe that the foundational knowledge that I had learned throughout my undergraduate career suddenly became relevant.